Lebanon national football team: 1993–2004: Post-war revival and 2000 Asian Cup hosting

-Managed by Theo Bücker, Lebanon drew with Pakistan, Sri Lanka, and Thailand in the first round of the 2002 World Cup qualifications.
-The team, with good offense from Roda Antar, Haitham Zein, Vartan Ghazarian, and Gilberto dos Santos, finished second in their group with 26 goals in six games (the most in their group).
+Managed by Theo Bücker, Lebanon competed in the first round of qualification for the 2002 World Cup against Pakistan, Sri Lanka, and Thailand.
+Led offensively by Roda Antar, Haitham Zein, Vardan Ghazaryan, and Gilberto, Lebanon finished second in their group after scoring 26 goals in six matches.
+Despite finishing the qualifiers with the most goals scored in their group, Lebanon finished second and were eliminated.

-Under Richard Tardy, Lebanon drew into Group D of the 2004 Asian Cup qualifiers.
-Before the match away to North Korea, the Lebanese team were reportedly ill-treated; hotel conditions were poor, and their training field contained goats and sheep.
-Lebanon finished third in their group, with four points.
-For the second round of the qualifiers for the 2006 World Cup, Lebanon were grouped with South Korea, Vietnam, and the Maldives.
-Under Mahmoud Hamoud, they finished second in their group and were eliminated.
+Under Richard Tardy, Lebanon entered the qualifiers for the 2004 Asian Cup.
+Before their away match against North Korea, the Lebanese delegation reportedly faced poor accommodation and inadequate training conditions, with their training field allegedly containing goats and sheep.
+Lebanon finished third in their qualifying group with four points.
+In the second round of qualification for the 2006 World Cup, Lebanon were drawn with South Korea, Vietnam, and the Maldives.
+Coached by Mahmoud Hamoud, they finished second in the group and were eliminated.